Science

 Biology Honors

-Biology is the study of life and living organisms, including their structure, function, growth, distribution, and taxonomy.
+Biology is the study of life and living organisms, including their structure, function, growth, distribution, and how life and processes are interconnected.
 Biology is by nature less kinetic than other sciences (like physics or chemistry); most biological study is observational.
-Nevertheless, laboratory study will still make up the majority of this course of study.
-Furthermore, as part of the student's Christian education, special attention will be paid to humanity's role as stewards of the natural world.
+Students will explore concepts through laboratory observation, reading, and classroom activities.
+Furthermore, as part of the student's Christian education, students will connect biblical principles and scientific principles.

 Chemistry Honors